 4. Let’s Talk About Some Cash

-Although in a hurry, recruiters working in contingency recruitment agencies still manage to put in the time and effort required to notice how things work in their client's company they will be recruiting for and find a candidate with a skillset suitable for both the work culture and the job.
+Although in a hurry, recruiters working in contingency recruitment agencies still manage to put in the time and effort required to notice how things work in their client’s company and find a candidate with a skillset suitable for both the company culture and the job.

 5. How Many Positions Will A Recruiter Be Filling In One Go?

 As this is a high-volume transaction business, you will search and scan for multiple candidates to fill up many positions.
 Usually, the number of positions you will be working on is around 20-25.
 It also reduces the risk you took because if you are a skilled recruiter, it’s nearly impossible for all of your selected candidates to not get through the screening process.
 Both the candidate and your client know how eager you would be to fill up a vacancy, so they might trust you and your work ethics and entrust you with more tasks in the future.